ralphsawaya/ovh/MongoDoc/mongodb_05_Best mongoDB operational practices/guide.en-gb.md

   - **Memory (RAM) Utilization**:
     - Indicates the amount of RAM used by MongoDB.
     - High memory usage can enhance performance but may suggest the need for more RAM if consistently high.

+  - **Cache Activity**
+    - readInto (replica set) or cache read into (sharded cluster) displays the rate in bytes per second of data read from disk into memory to service queries.
+    - writtenFrom (replica set) or cache written from (sharded cluster) displays the rate in bytes per second of data written from memory into disk to service writes.

+    High cache activity indicates that the working set is not fitting into RAM.
+Therefore, it is advisable to increase the RAM size in this situation

   - **Disk Usage**:
     - Shows the amount of disk space used by MongoDB data.